25 EASY Breakfast Ideas for Gestational Diabetes (Just 15 Mins!)

 Caution: Limit oil when cooking the hash browns to control fat content.

-Zucchini Fritters with Cottage Cheese and Cherry Tomatoes recipe
+20. Zucchini Fritters with Cottage Cheese, Cherry Tomatoes, and Chia Seeds

-Prepare zucchini fritters according to your recipe.
-Serve with a side of low-fat cottage cheese, halved cherry tomatoes, and a sprinkle of chia seeds for added fiber.
+Prepare 2 zucchini fritters according to your recipe.
+Serve with a side of ยฝ cup low-fat cottage cheese, ยฝ cup halved cherry tomatoes, and a sprinkle of chia seeds for added fiber.

 Macronutrients: ~300 calories, 30g carbs, 20g protein, 10g fat, 8g fiber